What’s at Stake Today

 Raising the federal minimum wage — and eliminating the lower minimum cash wage for tipped workers — would help millions of workers across the country support themselves and their families.
 And because women are the majority of minimum-wage workers, increasing the minimum wage would also help close the wage gap.

-We’re advocating for Congress to pass the Raise the Wage Act, which would give 30 percent of working women in the United States a raise.
-This bill would raise the federal minimum wage to $12.00 per hour by 2020, index it to the median wage, and increase the tipped minimum wage until it’s the same as the regular minimum wage.
+We’re advocating for Congress to pass the Raise the Wage Act, which would give one in three working women in the United States a raise.
+This bill would raise the federal minimum wage to $15 per hour by 2024, index it to the median wage, and gradually increase the tipped minimum wage until it’s the same as the regular minimum wage.